kyma-project/kyma/docs/kyma/04-03-cluster-installation.md

     ```
     kubectl apply -f https://raw.githubusercontent.com/kyma-project/kyma/$KYMA_VERSION/installation/resources/tiller.yaml
     ```
-    >**NOTE:** On an AKS cluster, make sure to run all commands from steps 5 and 6 of [this](#installation-install-kyma-on-a-cluster--provider-installation--aks--prepare-the-aks-cluster) section.
+    >**NOTE:** On an Azure cluster, make sure to run all commands from steps 5 and 6 of [this](#installation-install-kyma-on-a-cluster--provider-installation--aks--prepare-the-aks-cluster) section.

-6. Install Kyma using the respective installation instructions for [GKE](#installation-install-kyma-on-a-cluster--provider-installation--gke--install-kyma) or [AKS](#installation-install-kyma-on-a-cluster--provider-installation--aks--install-kyma).
+6. Install Kyma using the respective installation instructions for [GCP](#installation-install-kyma-on-a-cluster--provider-installation--gke--install-kyma) or [Azure](#installation-install-kyma-on-a-cluster--provider-installation--aks--install-kyma).

   </details>
 </div>